In this section

-Although initially developed as an approach to psychotherapy (eventually becoming known as client/person-centred therapy/counselling), Rogers and his colleagues came to believe that their ideas could be transferred to other areas where people were in relationships.
+Although initially developed as an approach to psychotherapy, these ideas can be transferred to other areas where people are in relationships.
 For example teaching, management, childcare, patient care, conflict resolution.

 Cooper, M; Watson, JC; Hölldampf, D (2010) Person-Centered And Experiential Therapies Work: A Review Of The Research On Counseling, Psychotherapy And Related Practices.
 Ross-on-Wye: PCCS Books.